Adamtaranto/TIRmite/README.md

                  [--nhmmer NHMMER] [--hmmbuild HMMBUILD]

 Help:
-  -h, --help              Show this help message and exit
+  -h, --help              Show this help message and exit.

 Input options:
   --genome                Path to target genome that will be queried with HMMs.